-MyCCRI is a web-based information portal that allows CCRI faculty, staff and students to use a single common interface to access a variety of electronic services, including e-mail, course tools and online grading.
+MyCCRI is a web-based information portal that allows CCRI faculty, staff and students to use a single common interface to access a variety of electronic services.
 The access to the portal is available from any Internet-connected computer anywhere in the world.
 The web address for MyCCRI is myccri.ccri.edu For more information, see MyCCRI Documentation.

 Campus-supported e-mail applications include Microsoft Outlook for desktop e-mail and MyCCRI for web-based e-mail.
 For more information on these packages please see E-mail.

 The Technology Help Desk provides CCRI faculty, students, and staff an effective, single point of contact for timely and consistent response to technology-related questions, training and documentation.
 The Help Desk is located at the Knight Campus in Room 2113 and the hours are posted by semester on their web page.
 You can reach the Help Desk by phone at 825-1112 or by e-mail [email protected].
 For more information please visit the Help Desk web page.

 The purpose of the CCRI website is to provide a medium for access to accurate and timely information regarding the community college’s mission, its faculty, staff and students, its services and programs, and college-related events.
 It provides access to local and global resources for teaching and learning, as well as access to school services.
 Departments are encouraged to publish on the college website.
 The Web Publishing page provides information on how to publish web content.

 The address of the College website is: www.ccri.edu